1. Develop a sampling strategy

 4. Conduct the telephone interviews

-When conducting the surveys you must consider your telemarketers interviewing techniques, for instance, methods that will convince people to complete the survey, as well as strategies for getting high-quality data during the interview, and lastly, techniques for probing respondents when faced with open-ended questions.
+When conducting the surveys, you must consider your telemarketers interviewing techniques, for instance, methods that will convince people to complete the study and strategies for getting high-quality data during the interview and techniques for probing respondents when faced with open-ended questions.

 5. Enter the data

-With computer-assisted telephone interviewing platforms (CATI) the telemarketer is given a specific set of questions from the script to ask the respondent.
-From this when the interviewee gives you a response, you immediately enter this set of information into the database and make sure you enter each response just as you heard it to ensure accurate data analysis and interpretation.
+With computer-assisted telephone interviewing platforms (CATI), the telemarketer has a specific set of questions from the script to ask the respondent.
+When the interviewee gives you a response, you immediately enter this set of information into the database and make sure you enter each answer just as you heard it to ensure accurate data analysis and interpretation.

 6. Analyse the data and feedback

-Once they have this information they can then utilise it to impact important decisions within their business.
+Once they have this information, they can then utilise it to impact essential decisions within their business.

-To find out more about how JEM can use their market research expertise to help your business then please call us on 01933 271717 or email us at APatel@jemmarketing.co.uk.
+To find out more about how JEM can use their market research expertise to help your business, please call us on 01933 271717 or email us at JEvans@jemmarketing.co.uk.